Welcome to the University of Plymouth Women's Network

 The Women's Network was established in 2015 to empower women within the University and promote a culture of high performance and respect.
 We aim to support female staff by providing a forum for discussion, debate and individual development, focusing specifically on providing a unified voice for people who identify as a woman and is open to all staff within our University community.

-The Network is co-chaired by Trudie Haywood and Jess Darling and guided by the Advisory Group.
+The Network is co-chaired by one academic and one member of staff from professional services to try to ensure a balanced team and is guided by an Advisory Group.
 Any member of the Women’s Network can apply to join the Advisory Group which aims to have representation from across the University.
 Colleagues who may be on maternity, adoption, and shared parental leave are also warmly welcomed as ‘virtual’ network members.
-If this is something that you would be interested in taking part in please email email@example.com.
+If this is something that you would be interested in taking part in please email firstname.lastname@example.org.

 - A platform for the voice and views of women within the University to be represented and channeled.